fermmm/group-date/readme/deploying-aws.md

 Following the previous steps also configures the computer to upload the changes, these steps are required to configure a second computer.

-1. Follow steps 2 and 6 of the previous guide.
+1. Copy the .env file from the computer you already configured into the new one.
-2. Copy the .env file from the computer you already configured into the new one.
+2. Follow steps 2, 6 and 7 of the previous guide.
+Some data that will be requested you can find it easier in the .env file

 ## Upload changes to AWS